-- 1. To be driven on public roads, the vehicle MUST be registered in the UK or country of origin.
-This requirement applies even when the road is closed via a Traffic Management Order. - 2.
-The vehicle MUST be insured for use on public roads for filming purposes.
+- To be driven on public roads, the vehicle MUST be registered in the UK or country of origin.
+This requirement applies even when the road is closed via a Traffic Management Order. - The vehicle MUST be insured for use on public roads for filming purposes.
 Public liability insurance is NOT sufficient.
-This requirement applies even when the road is closed via a Traffic Management Order. - 3.
-The driver MUST have a UK driving license or a driving license from another country that entitles them to drive the vehicle on UK roads.
-This requirement applies even when the road is closed via a Traffic Management Order. - 4.
-Driving stunts that could contravene road traffic regulations such as dangerous and careless driving as well as exceeding the speed limit, can only take place within a Traffic Management Order that excludes both vehicles and pedestrians. - 5.
-The Film Unit MUST have sight of the Method Statements and Risk Assessments from the production.
-Following advice from the Health & Safety Executive (HSE) the Film Unit will not comment on or approve either documents, but merely ensure both documents have been completed. - 6.
-That it be made clear to the production that the Film Unit cannot approve or disapprove the driving described.
-The Film Unit may agree to apply police discretion where it is reasonable to do so as to whether a prosecution of the driver or drivers for the maneuvers described in the Method Statements and Risk Assessments from the production maybe negated. - 7.
-Any driving maneuvers not previously agreed with the Film Unit and specified within the Method Statement and Risk Assessment may be considered grounds for prosecution.
+This requirement applies even when the road is closed via a Traffic Management Order. - The driver MUST have a UK driving license or a driving license from another country that entitles them to drive the vehicle on UK roads.
+This requirement applies even when the road is closed via a Traffic Management Order. - Driving stunts that could contravene road traffic regulations such as dangerous and careless driving as well as exceeding the speed limit, can only take place within a Traffic Management Order that excludes both vehicles and pedestrians. - The MPS Film Unit MUST have the Method Statements and Risk Assessments from the production.
+Following advice from the Health & Safety Executive (HSE) the MPS Film Unit will not comment on or approve either documents, but ensure both documents have been completed. - The MPS Film Unit cannot approve or disapprove the driving described.
+The MPS Film Unit may agree to apply police discretion where it is reasonable to do so as to whether a prosecution of the driver or drivers for the manoeuvres described in the Method Statements and Risk Assessments from the production maybe negated. - Any driving manoeuvres not previously agreed with the MPS Film Unit and specified within the Method Statement and Risk Assessment may be considered grounds for prosecution.